 1What septic services does Brighteyes Septic provide?

 Brighteyes Septic specializes in aerobic septic system maintenance, repairs, inspections, troubleshooting, and emergency service.
-We focus exclusively on aerobic systems to ensure expert-level service, faster diagnostics, and long-term system reliability for homeowners and property owners in Chambers, Liberty, and some of Harris County.
+We focus exclusively on aerobic systems to ensure expert-level service, faster diagnostics, and long-term system reliability for homeowners and property owners in Chambers, Liberty, and parts of Harris County.

 2Does Brighteyes Septic work on conventional septic systems?